 Defining a content strategy can be a difficult and lengthy process but in order to succeed organizations must have one.
 So what is a content strategy?
 It’s a documented strategy and plan that describes the content required by users.
 Simple?
-Well think of it this way, what content does the user require to be successful and efficient at their job no matter where they are this a natural next step in realizing the business case.
+Well think of it this way, what content does the user require to be successful and efficient at their job no matter where they are?
+This is a natural next step in realizing the business case.
 I’m not talking about email, a few documents and links, although it could be that simple depending on the maturity of your organizations IT.

 For example, I can work from anywhere, access the applications, people and other information sources I require – efficiently!
 I’ve given presentations to clients residing in the US while I’m having a coffee in Sydney’s Circular Quay.